What’s up with the fitness industry in 2017? Will squats ever go out of style?

-Every year since2006 ACSM has, with the help of hundreds of people from different parts of the industry, made a list of the top 20 fitness trends of the year.
-Today I am taking a closer look at that list, and possibly finding inspiration for a new workout or two.
+Every year since 2006 ACSM has, with the help of hundreds of people from the industry, made a list of the top 20 fitness trends of the upcoming year.
+Today we’re diving into the list and finding something fun to try in the new year!

 #1 WEARABLE TECHNOLOGY

 Remember when a watch + belt could measure your heart rate while working out?
 That was so cool!
 But my first Garmin watch from 2010 is nothing compared to the FitBit, Jawbone, AppleWatch and so on.
 They help you track your activity level, sleep patterns and intake – and the technology is only going to get cooler!

 Body weight training is not a new thing.
 It has probably existed in some way ever since humans got bodies.
 But focusing on working out with no equipment is becoming more popular, as it’s super convenient, and forces you to discover new ways to move your body to have a fun and challenging workout anywhere.